Ishticode/Unifying-Engine-Demo/README.md

 # Unifying_Engine-Demo
-This is a very small demo of how a machine learning unifying engine would work on the very minimum level involving just some functions.
-This is isnspired by the repository unifyai/ivy.
+This is a demo of how a machine learning unifying engine would work on the minimal level with some examples.
+Much like micrograd by Andrej Karpathy is inspired by Pytorch's Autograd, this is inspired by the repository unifyai/ivy created by Daniel Lenton.

-As more functionality is added, this will demand more work and as full neural network is supported it will require stateful classes and gradient support.
-This does not adress with the complexities arising from dtype differences, argument differences and device handling amongst other nuiances.
+The idea is to allow framework-agnostic code written once that can be run just by selecting a backend framework to run code with.
+One may check the examples for more clarification.